-As explained in the memo, the effect of technology on health spending is related to economic factors captured by y, therefore ε_y is properly interpreted as a combined "incometechnology elasticity" that also includes the variation in technology growth that would otherwise appear in the residual that can be explained by per capita GDP.
+As explained in the memo, the effect of technology on health spending is related to economic factors captured by y, therefore $\varepsilon_y$ is properly interpreted as a combined "income-technology elasticity" that also includes the variation in technology growth that would otherwise appear in the residual that can be explained by per capita GDP.

-To make a long story short, for this reason the effect of technology shows up both in a and ε_y .
-But, more important for our purposes, the effect of institutional factors to control the large impact of technology on health care spending (including managed care techniques, but also alternative payment models, and other innovations) are also reflected in a and ε_y .
+For this reason the effect of technology shows up both in a and $\varepsilon_y$ .
+But, more important for our purposes, the effect of institutional factors to control the large impact of technology on health care spending (including managed care techniques, but also alternative payment models, and other innovations) are also reflected in a and $\varepsilon_y$ .
 The memo very nearly states this as: